docs

 Can a podiatry practice bill an E&M visit on the same day as a nail or skin procedure?

 Yes, when the evaluation is significant and separately identifiable from the procedure.
-Modifier 25 must attach to the E&M code to signal that it was distinct from the pre-procedure assessment bundled into the procedure fee.
+Modifier 25 must attach to the E&M code to mark it distinct from the pre-procedure assessment bundled into the procedure fee.
 Without modifier 25, payers bundle the E&M into the procedure and deny the E&M line.
-A 99213 or 99215 billed on the same date as nail debridement is payable when the documentation supports the E&M level independently of the procedure note.
+A 99213 or 99215 billed the same date as nail debridement is payable when documentation supports the E&M level independently of the procedure note.

 How often should a podiatry billing company audit Q modifier usage across its clients?

-At minimum quarterly.
-The Q modifier system is a frequent RAC and MAC review target — the review looks for claims where the modifier was present but the chart documentation does not match the class finding asserted.
-A billing company that catches modifier-documentation mismatches internally can correct the root cause at the documentation training level before an audit request arrives.
-A quarterly pull of Q modifier claims matched against chart documentation is the practical audit rhythm for a podiatry-active book of business.
+Quarterly at minimum.
+The Q modifier system is a frequent RAC and MAC review target, looking for claims where the modifier was present but the chart documentation does not match the class finding asserted.
+Catching those mismatches internally lets a billing company correct the root cause through documentation training before an audit request arrives.
+A quarterly pull of Q modifier claims matched against chart documentation is the practical rhythm for a podiatry-active book.

 References